deepwavedigital/airstack-examples/conda/environments/README.md

 ## Installation with TensorRT
 1. Copy the desired `.yml` file to your AIR-T
-2. Create the conda environment and install tensorrt.
+2. Create the conda environment and install tensorrt using the provided script.
 This can take a few minutes
     ```
     conda_tensorrt_setup.sh <environment-name>
     ```